Overall Score 7.3 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-Ingress protection ratings refer to the rating of protection given by a casing, against dust and liquids.
-In the format of IPXX, 'X' represents a number The first value of the IP rating refers to protection against solids say dust, followed by the one that refers to resistance against liquids (water).
+Ingress protection ratings is the rating of protection given by a casing, against solids and liquids.
+The letters 'IP' are followed by two values The first value represents protection against solids say dust, followed by the one that refers to resistance against liquids (sweat).

 we are not yet certain of their rating with solids (dust)